rennay/rennay.github.io/kubernetes/2018-05-23-kubespray.md

 Now, in time to come, Kubernetes-as-a-Service will be as prevalent as "Infrastructure-as-a-Service" or like "Electricity".
 It will just be "there".
 However, for our project at work, we're deploying Kubernetes on-prem.
 For the short to medium term, at least in Africa, we're going to be on-prem.
 So, with the mission of "learning Kubernetes" to better understand it.

+## kubeadm

+You can also use [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) to set up an on-premise cluster.
+The instructions are fairly straightfoward and it does work well.
+However, note that this is a "vanilla" install and does not set up Role-Based-Access-Control (RBAC), certificates and the Dashboard.

 ## Kubernetes The Hard Way

 With Kubernetes on my mind, I sought first to understand.
 Found a great introductory course on Udacity [Scalable Microservices with Kubernetes